Google Analytics tags

 Getting to the boxes is easily done by putting the rear of the car on jack stands, removing the rear tires, and reaching under the car through the wheel wells, one of the easier DIY projects.

-A new Heater Control Box costs $1,000 from Porsche distribution,
+A new Heater Control Box costs $1,000 from the Porsche dealer,

-or between $250 and $500 on eBay.
-The 72mm inner diameter (ID) duct material (000.043.205.04) is only sold by Porsche Distribution in bulk lengths at several hundred dollars each, and then one cuts a section to the required working length.
-It can also be purchased in precut lengths on eBay for $25 to $30.
+or between $250 and $500 used on eBay.
+The 72mm inner diameter (ID) straight duct material (000.043.205.04) is only sold by Porsche dealers in bulk lengths at several hundred dollars each, and then a section is cut to the required working length.
+It can also be purchased in precut lengths of 45mm or 80mm on eBay for $25 to $30.
+Unlike the original Neoprene duct, the Porsche service replacement duct is very soft, thin-wall silicone rubber without fiber reinforcement, resulting in reduced tear resistance compared to the original installed at assembly.

 Also, the original duct clamps may be misshapen and fail to adjust, so it may be advisable to replace both clamps per hose.
 They are inexpensive “European Style” hose clamps on eBay or Amazon.
 The hose clamps sold at a hardware store have wider bands and may not work as a direct replacement for the duct clamps.